Joy Lincoln, PhD, Principal Investigator, Associate Professor

 Blair graduated from The Ohio State University in zoology in 2010 and joined the Lincoln lab in March 2012.
 In addition to being lab manager, Blair's research is focused on defining fate maps of valve cells in vivo.

 Lindsey graduated from Kent State University in May 2011 with a BS in biology before joining the molecular, cellular and developmental biology graduate program at The Ohio State University.
 Lindsey joined the Lincoln Lab as a graduate student in July 2012 and is currently examining the function of valve endothelial cells in development and disease.

 Matthew Vandekopple, BS, Graduate Student

-Matt is a graduate student in the Molecular, Cellular and Developmental Biology Program at The Ohio State University and joined the Lincoln Lab in 2013 following completion of his BS in biology from Cedarville University in 2010.
+Matt is a graduate student in the Molecular, Cellular and Developmental Biology Program at The Ohio State University and joined the Lincoln Lab from 2013-2016 following completion of his BS in biology from Cedarville University in 2010.
 Matt's research interests include understanding the molecular basis of myxomatous mitral valve disease using innovative in vitro and in vivo tools.

 Damien Barnette, BA